hendrikfolkerts/sestopy/README.md

 - in Windows: python main.py
 - in Linux: python3 main.py

-Versions built for Windows or Linux have an executable file with the name "SESToPy" in the program directory.
+Build as executable
+SESToPy can alternatively be built as executable for Windows and Linux.
+More information on this is in the documentation.
+This is not preferred and not tested in new program versions.
+The created executable file in the program directory has the name "SESToPy".

 Execution in Docker
 The program can alternatively be executed as standalone application in a Docker